Ningzixiong/ziqiOS/README.md

 # ziqiOS
 A tiny operation system

-There are still some minor issues with the TCP part
+but There are still some minor issues with the TCP part